uf-mil/mil/docs/software/getting_started.md

 your username and password.
 Set these settings up to your liking, but note that having a shorter username may save you some typing in the long run.

+#### Option 1: Dual-Booting a Windows computer

+A common choice for Windows computers is to dual-boot Linux onto them.
+This includes installing Linux right alongside your host operating system, Windows, on a separate partition on your computer's hard drive.

+1. If your computer uses BitLocker (also known as advanced drive encryption), you will need to disable this.
+To do this, you can usually search for "BitLocker" or "drive encryption" in your Windows search bar.
+A control panel or Settings application should open, at which point you can find the BitLocker setting and disable it.

+1. If your computer uses Secure Boot, you will need to disable this.
+Secure Boot is a security feature in Windows that prevents the loading of operating systems other than Windows.
+While disabling Secure Boot will make your computer slightly less secure, unless you are a secret spy, you should be okay.

+   To disable secure boot, you will need to enter your computer's UEFI settings.
+   To do this, trigger an advanced restart of Windows.
+This can be done by holding shift before clicking restart.
+Then, click **Troubleshoot > Advanced Options > UEFI Firmware Settings**.
+Proceed into the security section of your BIOS settings, and disable Secure Boot.

+1. Now, let's partition your hard drive to allocate space for your new Ubuntu setup.
+   Open Disk Manager by typing in "Disk Manager" in the Windows search bar.
+Right-click on your computer's drive, and click **Shrink Volume**.
+Shrink your disk by **50000 MB**, or 50 GB.

+1. Now, insert the bootable USB drive into your computer, and once again, do an advanced restart by holding Shift and clicking **Restart** in your main Windows menu.
+In the advanced restart menu, click **Use a device**, and then choose the bootable USB drive.
+If you don't see the USB drive, check to make sure that the USB is fully inserted, and try pulling it out and plugging it back in.

+1. You should now see the Linux boot menu.
+Boot into **Install Ubuntu** or **Ubuntu**, not "Try Ubuntu without installing."
+You can proceed with all default configuration options in the Ubuntu setup page, as you've already partitioned your disk.

+1. Ubuntu will take some time to install.
+Once the installation process is complete, you should be able to access the Terminal using the nine dots in the bottom left corner to proceed with the rest of the installation.

 ## Updating packages

 First, we will refresh the list of packages available for your computer.
 You